epfl-ada/ada-2021-project-flagada/README.md

 ## Research questions

 Can we find significant variations on the nature of quotes according to the day of the week ?
 Is it in adequation with recent studies on psychology ?
-Does religion play a role with its religious days such as Shabat ?
+Does religion play a role with its religious days such as Sunday or Shabat (saturday) ?
 SOME CAN BE ADDED

 ## Methods